Fisker Pear: 2024 release, sub-$30k price & U.S. production [Update]

-• Crossover-styled compact electric car to begin at under USD 30,000
+• Crossover-styled compact electric car to begin at USD 29,900

 • U.S.-spec Pear to be manufactured by iPhone maker Foxconn in Ohio

-The Fisker Pear, announced as a budget electric car project in 2021 has officially become the brand’s second product, following the Fisker Ocean SUV.
-Reservations for the Fisker Pear are open in the United States.
+The Fisker Pear, announced as a budget electric car project in 2021 has officially become the brand’s second product, following the Fisker Ocean SUV, the deliveries of which are underway in Europe and the U.S. Reservations for the Fisker Pear are open in the United States.
 Early birds can pre-order with a small deposit of USD 250.
 Customers making a second reservation get a USD 150 discount (second reservation deposit: USD 100).

 The word PEAR is an abbreviation of Personal Electric Automotive Revolution.
 Inspiration for the Fisker Pear “has come from some unconventional sources.”
 Here’s what we know about the upcoming affordable electric car: